Clyde Bruckman's Final Repose: Plot

-In a liquor store in St. Paul, Minnesota, Clyde Bruckman (Peter Boyle), a life insurance salesman, purchases a bottle of scotch, a tabloid newspaper, and a lottery ticket and leaves.
-In the street, he almost bumps into an inconspicuous man (Stuart Charno), who heads to a palm reader named Madame Zelma (Karin Konoval).
-After seeking his fortune, the inconspicuous man attacks and kills her.
-A few days later, the eyes and entrails of a tea leaf reader, who was also a doll collector, have been found in her apartment, her body being missing.
-FBI agents Fox Mulder (David Duchovny) and Dana Scully (Gillian Anderson) arrive at the scene of that murder to help the local cops, who have recruited the help of a psychic, the eccentric Stupendous Yappi (Jaap Broeker).
-Although the psychic delivers extremely vague clues, the cops are thoroughly impressed; both Scully and Mulder, however, are not.
+In Saint Paul, Minnesota, Clyde Bruckman (Peter Boyle), an insurance salesman, buys scotch, a tabloid and a lottery ticket from a liquor store.
+Outside, he narrowly avoids colliding with an inconspicuous man (Stuart Charno), who heads to palm reader Madame Zelma (Karin Konoval).
+After seeking his fortune, the man then kills Zelma.
+Days later, the eyes and entrails of a tea leaf reader are discovered in her apartment.
+FBI agents Fox Mulder (David Duchovny) and Dana Scully (Gillian Anderson) are called in to assist the local police, who are also aided by an eccentric psychic: the Stupendous Yappi (Jaap Broeker).
+While the police are impressed by the psychic's supposed abilities, Mulder and Scully remain skeptical.

-Meanwhile, after Bruckman takes the trash out for his neighbor, he discovers the body of Madame Zelma outside in his dumpster.
-When interviewed by Mulder and Scully, he reveals details about the crime that he could not have known from the media accounts, which causes Mulder to believe that Bruckman has psychic ability.
-Mulder insists that Bruckman join them in a visit to the crime scene at the doll collector's apartment.
-Thanks to seemingly psychically gained information from Bruckman, her body is soon found in a nearby lake.
+Meanwhile, Bruckman finds Zelma's body in his neighbor's dumpster.
+When interviewed by Mulder and Scully, he reveals details about the crime that he could not have known from the media accounts, which causes Mulder to believe that Bruckman has a psychic ability.
+Mulder insists that Bruckman help them find the tea leaf reader's body, whereupon her corpse is found in a nearby lake.
+After a series of psychic tests, Mulder concludes that Bruckman's only power is to see the details of people's deaths.